ebowwa/FILEUPLOADOAI/readme.md

 intended to assist in finetuning GPT models [https://platform.openai.com/finetune]

 #### why finetune?
 You have two way to manipulate/enhance LLMs; that being RAG and finetuning.
-Both may reduce hallucination risk, but finetuning is better for behavior, style, tone, abilities whereas RAG is employing abilities to verify or inform models.
+Both may reduce hallucination risk, but finetuning is better for behavior, style, tone, abilities whereas RAG is employing abilities to verify or inform models. you can also finetune to RAG more efficiently.

 ## How to use
 ### install dependencies and set api key